How long do Yorkies sleep?

 And the last good news is that Yorkies usually sleep in tandem with their owners.
 Once they are adults, they adjust to the housekeepers’ habits, so you won’t have trouble with different sleeping schedules (my dog is an exception, though).

 Yokrkie’s sleeping position and his personality

 I have read before that according to the position a human being sleeps in you can tell whether he is an extrovert or an introvert, whether he is open or has secrets, whether he is self-confident or insecure, and other things.
-Recently I found out that dog’s sleeping positions can tell how does your pet feel and what is his personality like, too.
+Recently I found out that a dog’s sleeping positions can tell how does your pet feels and what is his personality like, too.
 Here we will shortly explore some cases.

 Sleeping on the side.
 This means that your dog feels pretty safe and comfortable.
 If he likes to lie in this position often, it means he is quite easy-going and relaxed.

 On the back, paws up in the air.
-This position helps the dog to cool off in a hot weather since the fur around the belly is the thinnest.
+This position helps the dog to cool off in hot weather since the fur around the belly is the thinnest.
 Since his most sensitive spot is exposed and it is hard to stand up lying in such a position, it means the dog feels very comfortable.
 Most likely he doesn’t care then about the world.
-It is very common in summer months.
+It is very common in the summer months.

 Back-to-back.
 Dogs might sleep back-to-back with other dogs or snuggle up to you.
-This is a bonding moment and in this way your pup is showing love and affection.
+This is a bonding moment and in this way, your pup is showing love and affection.

-So, how long do yorkies sleep?
+So, how long do Yorkies sleep?